Madhan0110/-AI-POWERED-MOBILE-ADVISOR/README.md

+## NOTE : Project File will show as invalid file , download it ad execute in your VSCode

 # 📱 Mobile Details Chatbot

 A conversational chatbot that answers questions about mobile phones using **semantic search (FAISS)** and a **local language model**, wrapped in an interactive **Gradio UI**.